Hussain-Naik/PP2-Namaaz-Display/README.md

 - Add a digital clock font to time.
 - Add feature for hanafii school prayer times as they differ slightly.
-- Add refresh to results at midnight to retrive new data.
+- Add refresh to results at midnight to retrieve new data.
 - Add reverse geolocation to display user city rather than coordinates.
-- Add addional information for islamic relevance dates.
+- Add additional information for islamic relevance dates.
 - Add feature for when prayer can not be performed.

 ---